cristianlepore/Self-Sovereign-Identity/definition/Definition.md

 ## 1.3 Analysis

 Past tentative to converge to a list of SSI principles demonstrated significant disagreement regarding the properties of SSI.
-Our contribution departs from previous works[^cucko] as it incorporates a broader literature review (x5 the references of [^cucko]) and a clustering algorithm to achieve consensus on properties and their classification.
+Our contribution departs from previous works as it incorporates a broader literature review and a clustering algorithm to achieve consensus on properties and their classification.
 Based on our literature review, this is the first time this type of exercise has been done in a paper from academia.

 Specifically, our study analyzes and classifies 52 properties from 18 works to identify a subset of highly cited principles.Additionally, a questionnaire addresses three key objectives: I) Investigate the identified SSI properties and evaluate their importance.
 II) Identify the most and least critical properties, including non-repudiable ones.
 III) Validate the classification and grouping of properties.